Borrowing against property to keep a business running is dangerous - and too common, expert says.

 Small-to-medium enterprises (SMEs) are productive engines of the New Zealand economy: 97 per cent of all businesses have 20 employees or less, they provide jobs for roughly a third of all Kiwis and produce about 29 per cent of our GDP (about $53 billion).

-But Jessica Kellow, recovery and insolvency partner with business advisory firm BDO, says recent years of stable economy have given many such businesses a false sense of security.
+But Jessica Kellow, Restructuring Partner with business advisory firm BDO, says recent years of stable economy have given many such businesses a false sense of security.

 BDO's practice has been among those which have noticed that the last three to four years have been "quiet" on the insolvency and liquidation front.